changliao/science/_posts/2023/02/2023-02-08-domain_file.md

 As a result, the vertices can be a 2D or 3D (structured) array.
 In practice, the vertices array often uses the (nj, ni, nv) structures to store the data.

 For unstructured mesh, we can set `nj` or `ni` as 1.

+### Different types of domain files

+## ELM surface data

+`gen_domain to create a domain file for datm from a mapping file.
+The domain file is then used by BOTH DATM AND CLM to define the grid and land-mask.`

+## Stream file

+### Differences between global and local domain files